Arshdeep2409/Burger-Sales-In-United-States/README.md

 -Burger Popularity:

-"Cheese Burger and Double Patty are top-selling burgers."
+"Cheese Burger and Double Patty are top-selling burgers.

 3-Sales by Location: